 Dublin beaches closed to swimmers after waste overflow at Ringsend again

-Public advised to avoid water on number of beaches in south of city
+Public advised to avoid water on number of beaches including Dollymount and Killiney

 Following the significant rainfall last night, Irish Water confirmed waste water overflows

-A number of south Dublin beaches have been closed to swimmers following the latest waste water overflow incident at Ringsend.
+A number of beaches across Dublin have been closed to swimmers following the latest waste water overflow incident at Ringsend.

-People have been advised to avoid the water at Seapoint, Sandycove, the Forty Foot, Killiney and Whiterock until at least 6pm on Saturday.
+People have been advised to avoid the water at Seapoint, Sandycove, the Forty Foot, Killiney and Whiterock until at least 6pm on Saturday in south Dublin.

 “Following the significant rainfall last night, Irish Water have confirmed that waste water overflows have occurred from their treatment plant network,” Dún Laoghaire-Rathdown County Council said in a statement on Friday afternoon.